 Strictly speaking, that is not always true, it’s down to generalisation and semantics.
 High blood pressure may (or may not) cause the odd headache, but consistently extremely high blood pressure (hypertensive crises) is another matter entirely.

 Bear in mind these figures are rough generalisations, mediated by fitness, age, gender, race and any underlying conditions.
-These relate to consistency, not a one off-reading.
+Furthermore, blood pressure fluctuates over the course of a day, and a month, with weather and the season also having an impact.
 Also, the ranges can vary based on research and differing medical opinions.
+People with high blood pressure will find their BP can vary greatly from day to day.
 It should be noted that you only need one value in the range to apply, having both just makes it better/worse.
+These relate to consistency, not a one off-reading.
 These caveats aside, for an average adult:

 60/40 or less (hypotension) and you very likely need emergency treatment.
 I suspect you’ve just been shot by a large calibre rifle and are bleeding to death!
 (Half) joking aside, there’s actually a lot less information about low blood pressure than high.
 It should be noted that while low blood pressure is generally good, when BP is very low it can be a sign or result of an underlying condition such as heart failure, dehydration, diabetes, anaemia, autonomic neuropathy or atherosclerosis (clogged arteries).